Herdubreid/hello-e1/README.md

 To explore the code, open the project folder in Visual Code and expand the `src` folder, which is where our source code lives.

 ### The `app` folder
-Let's start by looking at the `app` folder, which contains definitions and initialisation code for our app (often referred to as the plumbings).
+Let's start with a quick look at the `app` folder.
+This is where definitions and initialisation code for our app is stored (often referred to as the plumbings).
 The two files of interest are:

 * `app.module.ts` : Contains definitions of modules, pages and providers for our app
 * `app.component.ts` : The closest thing to traditional `main` function, this is where initialisation normally takes place, such as menu definition